Revisiting the gluino mass limits in the pMSSM in the light of the latest LHC data and Dark Matter constraints: Introduction

 In ref.\cite{Choudhury:2012tc} it was discussed that the physics of DM relic density depends on a multitudes of scenarios in the pMSSM.
 Apparently DM relic density production is expected to be almost insensitive to parameters in the strong sector.
 However, quite often a mass relation among the LSP-lighter chargino and gluino masses (like the one assumed by ATLAS mentioned above) is assumed to simplify the analysis.
 As a result the exclusion contours in the LSP-gluino mass plane from LHC data get further restricted by the DM data as will be shown in the upcoming sections.
-More interestingly gluino-LSP coannihilation \cite{Profumo:2004wk,Feldman:2009zc,Ellis:2015vaa,Nagata:2015hha,Ellis:2015vna} directly plays an important role in DM relic density production in a wide class of models studied by us.
+More interestingly gluino-LSP coannihilation, which has not been studied extensively \cite{Profumo:2004wk,Feldman:2009zc,Ellis:2015vaa,Nagata:2015hha,Ellis:2015vna}, directly plays an important role in DM relic density production in a wide class of models studied by us.
 This role of the gluino especially for high LSP mass has not been discussed in the context of recent LHC data.

 We will further constrain the allowed parameter space (APS) of the above models using data from direct searches of DM from the LUX\cite{Akerib:2016vxi} and, subsequently, by the XENON1T\cite{Aprile:2018dbl} experiments.
-It should, however, be borne in mind that the computation of the LSP-nucleon scattering cross section, which is a crucial ingredient in this exercise, involves sizable uncertainties both theoretical and experimental.
+It should, however, be borne in mind that the computation of the LSP-nucleon scattering cross section, which is a crucial ingredient in this exercise, involves sizeable uncertainties both theoretical and experimental \cite{Ellis:2008hf,Ohki:2008ff,Giedt:2009mr,Perelstein:2012qg,Gondolo:2013xya}.
 For example, it is not known whether the flux of DM in the neighbourhood of the Earth is strong enough to lead to an observable signal.
 On the other hand the theory of LSP-nucleon scattering in a low energy experiment involves several uncertainties.
-Nevertheless, this terrestrial experiment for DM search remains popular. \\ Additional constraint on pMSSM models which we have studied, can be obtained from the DM capture in the SUN as measured by the IceCube experiment \cite{Aartsen:2016exj}.
-This may also constrain the pMSSM models we have studied.
+Nevertheless, this terrestrial experiment for DM search remains popular. \\